 Although this plan has a maximum upload speed of 20Mbps, you’ll still get downloads up to 100Mbps, with a typical evening speed of 83Mbps.
 Aussie Broadband’s Power User plan is priced at $89 per month, and the telco is the most recent winner of Canstar Blue’s customer satisfaction award for NBN providers.

 The following table shows Aussie Broadband’s Power User BYO plan.
 Use our comparison tool to see plans from a range of other providers.
-This is a product from a referral partner.
+This table may include products with links to a referral partner.

 Which NBN speed do I need?

 We’ve put together more info on each speed tier in this guide, but essentially – NBN 12 is the slowest (and cheapest) option, with NBN 100 being the fastest (and most expensive).

 Not every provider will offer each speed to customers, and not every customer will be able to connect to the fastest NBN 100 plans – the speeds available to you will depend on the NBN connection type offered at your address, although most homes can connect to NBN 12, NBN 25 and NBN 50.

 - Downloads of up to 12Mbps/uploads of up to 1Mbps

 - Good for small households and light users

 - Downloads of up to 25Mbps/uploads of up to 5Mbps

 - Good for streaming and households of 2-3 people